NekoUnborn/AndrewDuggan_T3A2-A/README.md

 ![Login Page for mobile](./docs/wireframes/mobile/Login.png)

-The login page has been deisgned this way to suit a few different concepts.
+The login page has been designed this way to suit a few different concepts.
 The main concept it is aiming to achieve is simplicity.
 By only showing the form, name of the app and a simple image, the user is not bombarded with information, and the purpose and goal of the page is made clear.
 This also links in well with the reasoning for the form to be centered on the page.
 By centering it, the form becomes the user's focus and they will complete that first.
 Once the form is complete and submitted, the page will then link to the primary home page.

 The logo and image act as a box that contains the form and breaks up the white space on the page, making the page seem more lively and aesthetically appealing.